Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ```

 But it would not match a `POST` or `DELETE` request.
 This allows for much more
-granularity when configuring plugins on Routes.
+granularity when configuring plugins on routes.
 For example, one could imagine
-two Routes pointing to the same service: one with unlimited unauthenticated
+two routes pointing to the same service: one with unlimited unauthenticated
 `GET` requests, and a second one allowing only authenticated and rate-limited
 `POST` requests (by applying the authentication and rate limiting plugins to
 such requests).